ruchisahota/gaia/v1/doc/documentation.md

 #### `receiverNumberOfQueues (integer)`

-ReceiverNumberOfQueues is the number of queues for the NFQUEUE of the network receiver starting at the ReceiverQueue
+ReceiverNumberOfQueues is the number of queues for the NFQUEUE of the network receiver starting at the ReceiverQueue.

 | Characteristics | Value  |
 | -               | -:     |